bit-titans/VTU-Results-Scrapper/README.md

-# VTU-Results-Scrapper V2
+# VTU-Results-Scrapper V3
-A python script to scrap VTU Results and store result in a workbook/spreadsheet
+A python script to scrap VTU Results and store result in a workbook/spreadsheet or a Database